The Notations comprised of (at various times):

 In 1972, the group auditioned for Curtis Mayfield.

 They were signed by Curtom Records in 1975 to the company's Gemigo subsidiary and had hits with 'It Only Hurts For A Little While' (number 27 R & B) and 'It's Alright (This Feeling)' (number 42 R & B).

-The Notations left Curtom in 1977, and three of the members (Curry, Matthews and Thomas) made one more single, 'Judy Blue Eyes', for Mercury, before breaking up in 1978.
+The Notations left Curtom in 1977, and three of the members (Clifford Curry, Lasalle Matthews and Bobby Thomas) made one more single, 'Judy Blue Eyes', for Mercury, before breaking up in 1978.